LouisSart/BlockSolver/README.md

 ### Depth-first search ###

 Depth-first search uses a different strategy than BFS to avoid its memory limitations.
 Given a depth threshold max_depth, DFS iteratively applies one move to the scrambled state, then to the state that was just obtained, and continues with the children states until it reaches max_depth.
 This is why it is called depth-first.
 If no solution was found then DFS steps back to depth max_depth - 1 and applies the depth-first strategy up to max_depth again until there is no more nodes to generate.
-It then starts again from depth max-depth - 2 and so on until all nodes are visited or solutions have beed found.
+It then starts again from depth max_depth - 2 and so on until all nodes are visited or solutions have been found.

 DFS does not require as much memory because it only stores the path to one node at depth d (which is of size O(d)) when looking for solution at depth d+1.
 Its main downfall is that you need to have an estimate of the optimals length to set the max_depth parameter.
-If your estimate is too low then no solution will be found, and you will need to relaunch the search with a higher max_depth, and if it is too high then the algorithm will run for longer than necessary and find (possibly many) suboptimal solutions.
+If your estimate is too low then no solution will be found, and you will need to run the search again with a higher max_depth, and if it is too high then the algorithm will run for longer than necessary and find (possibly many) suboptimal solutions in addition to the optimal ones.

 DFS can use a pruning value to reduce the search space size.
 To do so it applies the depth first strategy until it runs into a node at depth d such that d+h > max_depth, where h is the estimated distance of this node to the goal state.
 If h is an admissible heuristic (e.g. it never overestimates the distance to solved) then DFS will find every solution of length < max_depth.
 The closer the heuristic is to the optimal length, the faster DFS will find a solution.